Capati/odin-vk-guide/website/docs/03-graphics-pipeline/04-mesh-loading.md

 # Mesh Loading

 We will do proper scene loading later, but until we go there, we need something better than a rectangle as a mesh.
 For that, we will begin to load **GLTF** files but in a very simplified and wrong way, getting only the geometry data and ignoring everything else.
+To accomplish this, we are using the `cgltf` library provided through the vendor package, which offers a lightweight solution for parsing GLTF files.

 There is a **glTF** file that came with the starting-point repository, called `basicmesh.glb`.
 That one has a cube, a sphere, and a monkey head meshes centered in the origin.
 Being a file as